expressots/expresso-site-doc/docs/governance.md

 ## Decision Making

-Each major decision in Expresso TS starts with a proposal.
+Each major decision in ExpressoTS starts with a proposal.
 Proposals can be written by anyone in the community.
 The core team will review the proposal and decide whether to accept it, reject it, or ask for more information.

 **[Fix a bug or submit a proposal](https://github.com/expressots/expressots/issues/new/choose)**